master-hax/aosp-system-core/init/README.md

   capability without the "CAP\_" prefix, like "NET\_ADMIN" or "SETPCAP".
 See http://man7.org/linux/man-pages/man7/capabilities.7.html for a list of Linux capabilities.
-  If no capabilities are provided, then all capabilities are removed from this service, even if it runs as root.
+  If no capabilities are provided, then behaviour depends on the user service runs under:
+    * if it's root, then service will run with all the capabitilies (note: whether service can actually use them is controlled by selinux);
+    * otherwise all capabilities will be dropped;

 `class <name> [ <name>\* ]`
 > Specify class names for the service.
 All services in a